DavideTebaldi92/POG_Modeler/README.md

 Typing ”POG Modeler(’Help’)” the program generates the ”Help POG.m” containing ascii low-level commands of the POG Modeler program.

+The basic properties of the Power-Oriented Graphs (POG) Technique are described in the following preprint: https://arxiv.org/abs/2409.16948

-A video tutorial is also available, showing how the POG Modeler can be launched by providing as input a Simscape schematic which is then going to be converted into the system power-oriented model and into the system state-space model.
+A video tutorial is also available in this repository, showing how the POG Modeler can be launched by providing as input a Simscape schematic which is then going to be converted into the system power-oriented model and into the system state-space model.